officer-rosmarino/node-soap-example/README.md

 ```
 <wsdl:binding name="MessageSplitterServiceSoap" type="tns:MessageSplitterPort">
 ```
-the `name` defines the name of the binding and is not so important, it will referred later.
+the `name` defines the name of the binding and is not so important, it will be referred to later.
 The `type` refers to the port for the binding, and refers to the port we previously defined.

 Inside the `<wsdl:binding>`, we define a `<wsdl:operation>`:
 ```